derek1906/session-manager/README.md

 # Cookie Manager
-Cookie manager as an extension for Chrome.
+Cookie manager is an extension for Chrome that allows user to easily manage and manipulate cookies.

 ## What It Can Do
 - Select specific origins to view